 Alexander specialises in financial services regulation, insurance and anti-money laundering law.

-- New Zealand life insurers and banks on the implications of the Australian Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry, and assisting them respond to the information requests from the Financial Markets Authority and the Reserve Bank of New Zealand following the thematic reports of banks and life insurers
+- Advised New Zealand insurers and banks on the implications of the Hayne Australian Royal Commission and the ongoing Conduct and Culture review by the Financial Markets Authority and the Reserve Bank of New Zealand.